 Oversupply through Density Inflation

 Mobility customers tend to flock to the next available option.
 In case multiple TSPs compete, the TSPs who is next will win.
-This leads to an inflation of customer expectations: when it was accepted that it took 10 minutes to wait for a taxi in the past, now customer expect the next Uber or Ola to arrive in no more than 3 minutes.
+This leads to an inflation of customer expectations: when it was acceptable that it took 10 minutes to wait for a taxi in the past, now customer expect the next Uber or Ola to arrive in no more than 3 minutes.
+This leads to so called “harmful roaming”, i.e. drivers circling in high demand areas fueled by “surge pricing”.
+Congestion or even gridlock can be the result, as the Schaller study and other research unveil.
 Same with kick scooters.
 If your competitor covers every 2nd corner, you win if your fleet covers every single corner.
 This effect alone leads to an unsustainable oversupply of each supplier alone.

 Multiplication of Oversupply